-2.4.21 The Church of St. James, Norlands, designed in the Gothic style of twelfth century by Lewis Vulliamy and built in 1844-5, stands at the centre of the square, at the heart of the estate.
+The Church of St. James, Norlands, designed in the Gothic style of twelfth century by Lewis Vulliamy and built in 1844-5, stands at the centre of the square, at the heart of the estate.
 It occupies a commanding position at the northern end of Addison Avenue, where its tower marks the central north-south axis of the Norland estate.
 The church is Grade II listed.

-2.4.22 Built of white Suffolk bricks, with minimal stone cornices, hood moulds, pinnacles and string-courses, it is orientated east-west, and the tower is positioned south of the central bay, where it projects as the centrepiece of a symmetrically composed south elevation.
+Built of white Suffolk bricks, with minimal stone cornices, hood moulds, pinnacles and stringcourses, it is orientated east-west, and the tower is positioned south of the central bay, where it projects as the centrepiece of a symmetrically composed south elevation.

-2.4.23 The stark simplicity of the body of the church sets off the elegant three-stage tower, 'raised' in 1850.
+The stark simplicity of the body of the church sets off the elegant three-stage tower, 'raised' in 1850.
 A drawing in Kensington Public Library shows that the tower was originally intended to be surmounted by a stone broach spire, which was never built.
-The very short second stage has a clock-face set in on each side.
+The very short second stage has a clockface set in on each side.

-2.4.24 St. James's Gardens, originally St James's Square, is composed of wider frontages, which allowed more generous internal plan forms (with as many as four rooms per floor), than was general on the estate.
+St. James's Gardens, originally St James's Square, is composed of wider frontages, which allowed more generous internal plan forms (with as many as four rooms per floor), than was general on the estate.
 Consequently these provided more scope for elevational articulation than elsewhere in the area.
 The form of building chosen, semi-detached pairs of houses linked by paired entrances, provide a visual composition of apparently large villas whose rear gardens were afforded maximum privacy by the joined (but recessed) porches.
 The stucco-fronted entrance and ground floors, with their semi-circular headed door and window openings give the square a distinctive character, to which the consistent horizontal glazing patterns of the principal windows and the fine panelled front doors make an important contribution.

-2.4.25 The houses built to this original design in St James's Gardens are all Grade II listed.
+The houses built to this original design in St James's Gardens are all Grade II listed.

-2.4.26 Article 4 Directions provide planning control over front facade alterations, and the paint colour of stucco decorations, in order to ensure that they provide worthy setting to their Grade II listed neighbours.
+The later date houses on the north side of the square have no such protection and Article 4 Directions are now intended to provide planning control over front facade alterations, and the paint colour of stucco decorations, in order to ensure that they provide worthy setting to their Grade II listed neighbours.